grantbow/fit/FAQ.md

    system changes can be tracked and reviewed even better than with most database systems.

-Q: How do I work with teams?
+Q: How do I work better with teams?
 A: Members of project teams deal with seemingly unending streams of wildly variable `issues` generated externally or internally at any time.